joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/19/world/europe/russia-ukraine-strikes.html

 **Iran War Live Updates: Another U.S. Service Member Is Killed as Two Sides Edge Toward Wider War**\
-`The Pentagon said a service member was killed in northern Iraq on Saturday while disposing of an Iranian drone.
-It also said “unidentified remains” had been found in Jordan, where an earlier attack had left two troops dead and another missing.`\
+`The Pentagon said a service member was killed in northern Iraq on Saturday while troops disposed of an Iranian drone.
+It also said “unidentified remains” had been found in Jordan, where an earlier attack had left two soldiers dead and another missing.`\
 https://www.nytimes.com/live/2026/07/19/world/iran-war-strikes-trump-hormuz

 **Argentines, Already ‘Losing Their Minds,’ Brace for World Cup Final**\